 Mr. Lieb serves as an Independent Director at Orion and the Chair of the Audit Committee.
-Since January 2019, Mr. Lieb has served as a Senior Advisor of Greenhill & Co., LLC ("Greenhill"), a publicly traded independent investment banking firm which he joined in 2005, and prior to that he served as Managing Director and Chairman of Real Estate at Greenhill.
-He served as Greenhill's Chief Financial Officer from 2008 to 2012 and also served as a member of the firm's Management Committee from 2008 to 2015.
-Mr. Lieb has also served during his tenure at Greenhill as head of the firm's Restructuring business and as head of North American Corporate Advisory.
+Mr. Lieb previously served as a Senior Advisor of Greenhill & Co., LLC ("Greenhill"), a publicly traded independent investment banking firm which he joined in 2005, from January 2019 until his retirement in July 2023.
+From 2012 until January 2019, he served as Managing Director and Chairman of Real Estate at Greenhill.
+He previously served as Greenhill's Chief Financial Officer from 2008 to 2012 and also served as a member of the firm's Management Committee from 2008 to 2015.
+Mr. Lieb also served during his tenure at Greenhill as head of the firm's Restructuring business and as head of North American Corporate Advisory.
 Prior to joining Greenhill in 2005, Mr. Lieb spent more than 20 years with Goldman Sachs & Co., where he headed that firm's Real Estate Investment Banking Department from 2000 to 2005.
 In June 2018, Mr. Lieb became an Advisory Director for Domio, Inc., a private technology enabled hotel startup company, a position he no longer holds.